 If you, like most of us, use an online service like Facebook to socialise with your friends, post photos, watch videos, and more, then you are most probably using cloud computing in some shape or form.
 Cloud computing is a technology that makes it possible for you to use apps, stream audio and videos, visit websites, read blogs, and more.
-So, what are these so-called “clouds” and what are the different types of cloud computing models?
+So, what are these so-called “clouds” and what are the different types of cloud computing models that software development companies use?
 Let’s find out the details in this article.

 Today’s clouds are smart, automated and adaptive.
 This means that they can meet the ever-changing needs of your apps and the ever-changing utilisation and availability of each resource.
 Quite simply, clouds are efficient and cost-effective alternatives to traditional data centres.

 This article will educate you about different cloud services and cloud computing examples.
 So let’s take a look at each type of cloud computing and find out which type might be the best choice for your needs.